rust-lang/rfcs/text/3678-final.md

 supports inherent impl blocks; this change would allow generalizing such blocks by deleting the `dyn`.
 This has the potential for conceptual complexity or confusion for new users, as well as potentially affecting the quality of diagnostics.
+(It also used to have a meaning in Rust 2015: the same meaning `impl dyn Trait` now has.)
 However, it would provide orthogonality, and an interesting conceptual model.

 Rather than using `#[inherent]`, we could use the `impl(visibility)` syntax from [RFC 3323](https://rust-lang.github.io/rfcs/3323-restrictions.html).
 This